menotti/RemoteMicrocontrollerLab/README.md

 - Real time access (full duplex) to the device's serial port using a web-base remote terminal (connected to the device's serial port)
 - Transparent remote code upload using avrdude or esptool from the web-browser

-Tested with Arduino and ESP8266 boards (Rafael Aroca)
+Tested with Arduino and ESP8266 boards.
+It would be easy to use with mBed / STM32 boards using UF2 bootloader

 Dependencies
 - CodeMirror (https://github.com/codemirror/CodeMirror)